 Let’s say a pharmacist and a nurse practitioner are married and making $110,000 each.

-According to the 2020 federal tax brackets, they’re estimated to pay about $35,000 as a household if they were to file their taxes jointly.
-They’d each owe right at $17,500 if they filed separately.
-So their federal tax liability would be the exact same as a household no matter which way they filed their taxes.
+They’re estimated to pay about $34,818 as a household if they were to file their taxes jointly.
+They’d each owe roughly $17,409 if they filed separately.
+So their federal tax liability or tax bill would be the exact same as a household no matter which way they filed their taxes.

 Want to get an estimate of your taxes?
 Use our calculator:

 Married Filing Separate vs. Married Filing Joint Calculator